 Discrimination, sexual harassment & gender-based violence are among the eleven sector risks that the Partnership companies are looking at in the review process.
 Based on the analysis and prioritisation of the risk, companies define targets and measures to address their most serious risks.
 In the risk analysis, companies should also consider the extent to which sexual harassment and sexual and gender-based violence exist in the countries in which they operate or from which they source.
 To support Partnership members in the review process, the Partnership Secretariat has produced country-specific factsheets on gender-based violence .

-A guide for textile companies on the inclusion of persons with disabilities in the textile sector is currently being developed.
+A guideline for textile companies on the inclusion of people with disabilities in the textile sector was published in January 2022.
+Click here to go to the news article:

 Further information and tools: